COMPREHENSIVE PLAN & ZONING REVISION

 Q: What is a Comprehensive Plan?

-A: A Comprehensive Plan is a guiding document which identifies a vision for a community’s future and outlines strategies to achieve that vision.
+A: A Comprehensive Plan is a guiding document that identifies a vision for a community’s future and outlines strategies to achieve that vision.
 A “Comp Plan” is not law, but is used to inform how laws, particularly zoning laws, are written.
 The 2008 Comprehensive Plan can be found HERE.

 Q: Why do we need a Comprehensive Plan?